-Subject identification
+Subject

-Subject 11493 - Analysis and Interpretation of Results

-Credits 0.72 de presencials (18 hours) 2.28 de no presencials (57 hours) 3 de totals (75 hours).

-Group Group 1, 1S (Campus Extens)

-Teaching period First semester Teaching language English

-Professors

-Horari d'atenció als alumnes

-Lecturers Starting time Finishing time Day Start date Finish date Office 11:30 12:30 Monday 14/09/2015 23/03/2016 DB255 (demanar Helena Isabel Ferreira Marques helena.ferreira-marques@uib.es cita prèvia neicha.terrena-marquesaguio.es per e-mail)

-Contextualisation
+Name Credits Group Period Language Lecturers 11493 - Analysis and Interpretation of Results 0.72 in-class (18 hours) 2.28 distance (57 hours) 3 total (75 hours).
+Group 1, 1S (Campus Extens) First semester English Lecturers Office hours for students Starting time Finishing time Day Start date End date Office Audrone Virbickaite - audrone.virbickaite@uib.es 11:00 12:30 Wednesday 23/10/2017 27/06/2018 DB210 cita previa por email

+Context

 The "Analysis and Interpretation of Results" course is compulsory for those students who want to graduate in the Master in Economics of Tourism with specialization in Monitoring.
 The course is offered as an elective for those students who choose to graduate in the Master in Economics of Tourism with specialization in Evaluation or for those who choose to graduate in the Master in Economics of Tourism with no specialization.
 The course is integrated into the "Monitoring Techniques applied to Tourism" module.
-It follows two quantitative courses, "Design and Development of Specific Indicators" and "Generation and Gathering of Quantitative Information for Tourism", and one qualitative course, "Qualitative Analysis Techniques".
-It is followed by the "Causal Analysis and Prediction" course.
-Each of these courses focuses on a different stage of Monitoring, with "Analysis and Interpretation of Results" representing an intermediate stage between obtaining data for the available indicators and generating regression results to be used for prediction.
+It is closely related to the other quantitative courses in the Monitoring module, which focuson different stages of Monitoring, with "Analysis and Interpretation of Results" representing an intermediate stage between obtaining data for the available indicators and generating regression results to be used for prediction.
 "Analysis and Interpretation of Results" studies various measures of association and correlation and how to interpret them, whereas "Causal Analysis and Prediction" is concerned with causality relationships.